dli2016/ISEE-platform-docker/README.md

 ```
 sh set_slaves.sh [#slaves]
 ```
 II.
-Modify the configuration files (hadoop, spark, neo4j, kafka) in direcory of configs as necessary. <br>
+Modify the configuration files (hadoop, spark, neo4j, kafka) in directory of configs as necessary. <br>
 III.
 Set the server.properties and zookeeper.properties used by kafka (they are based on slaves). <br>
 ```
 sh set_kafka.sh